Rudd Learning Center

-The confidence and independence my son garnered from his experience in the Rudd Center for Learning and Academic Growth has transformed his educational experience.
+The confidence and independence my son garnered from his experience in the Rudd Center has transformed his educational experience.
 His growth into a diligent and accountable student has enabled him to enjoy his classes and will poise him for success in college.current parent

 The idea of supporting boys and individual learning profiles was hatched by Josephine Bauman Rudd more than 75 years ago.
 As faculty member, Mrs. Rudd initially sought to help boys with reading comprehension.
 Through her work, she became one of the true pioneers in the field of academic support.

-The Rudd Center for Learning and Academic Growth is a well-established academic support program that has aided in the academic success of Salisbury School boys since the 1950s.
+The Rudd Learning Center is a well-established academic support program that has aided in the academic success of Salisbury School boys since the 1950s.
 Over the years, the program has grown to become one of the leading learning centers in New England.

 Our Program and Mission